Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Materials and methods

 \subsection{Data preprocessing}

-Since channels located on the scalp recording brain activity are very powerful, they record unwanted brain activity, called noise.
-Removing or mitigating this noise is mandatory for carrying out an appropriate classification.
-In this section we explain how EEG data is processed to extract as much information as possible with as little data as possible.
-We carry out a large process, so we will describe it step by step for the sake of clarity.
-Figure \ref{fig:prep-pipeline} shows a graphical representation of the preprocessing pipeline.
+In this section, we describe the steps taken to prepare the raw EEG signals prior to feature extraction and selection.
+As the goal of our study is to understand the impact of noise removal on classification outcomes, we employ three different preprocessing methods for comparison.
+These methods are based on the most commonly used techniques in the literature, as mentioned in Section \ref{sec:Intro}.
+Each method removes varying amounts of noise from the data.
+The following subsections explain how the noise was removed and what tools were used (Sections \ref{sec:filtering}, \ref{sec:ASR}, and \ref{sec:ICA}).
+Additionally, Section \ref{sec:noise-measurement} quantifies the noise removed by each preprocessing method.

-We start with 121 matrices, one per subject.
-Each of them has dimension $19 \times T_{i}$, where $T_{i}$ is the time duration of the subject i experiment, with $i \in \{0,120\}$.
-These matrices present a row for each channel and a column with the numerical values collected by the channels at each time instant.
-Since this helmet has a sampling frequency of 128Hz, we have 128 samples per second.
-Note that each subject has a different recording size.
-Figure \ref{fig:data_shape} shows the appearance of these matrices.
+We begin with 121 matrices, one for each subject.
+Each matrix has dimensions of $19 \times T_{i}$, where $T_{i}$ represents the duration of the experiment for subject $i$, with $i \in \{0, 120\}$.
+These matrices contain a row for each EEG channel and a column representing the numerical values collected by the channels at each time instant.
+Given the helmet's sampling frequency of 128 Hz, 128 samples are recorded per second.
+It is important to note that each subject's recording length varies.